top of page

 In our life's journey, there will be some highs and lows, some ups and downs, some good and bad, some happiness and sadness, some bitterness and sweetness.
 It appears that the good times in life is so short lived and the bad times lingers on far too long.
 Disappointments sashays in our lives like an unwanted guest.
 We are disappointed by life situations, things, people, and events.

 "It" could be a health issue.
 There comes a time in our life when we are not as healthy as we used to be.
-It could be something major and something minor.
+It could be something major or something minor.
 Sometimes when a health issue occurs, we have the tendency to dismiss it or ignore it, pretending that "it" will go away or "it" doesn't exist.
 Either way, "it" really does exist, rather "it" is minor or major.

 "It" could be a workplace problem.
 The workplace is suppose to be the place where you go in and fulfill your professional obligation that you were hired to do, but we all know that you will face many issues and problems that will blindside you.
-Things happen that you never expected, thereby causing you to become surprise and frustrated.
+Things happen that you never expected, thereby causing you to become surprised and/or frustrated.
 Sometimes the issues and problems can be resolved quickly and sometimes not.
 "It" really is real.

 "It" could be a friendship issue.
 We need friends in our life.
 We share our life together with our friends.
 We share our sorrows with our friends.
 We share our thoughts with our friends.
 We even share our happiness with our friends.
 But sometimes our relationship with our friends can cause us some trouble.
-Things can ruin a friendship, like jealousy, betrayal, backstabbing, and lies.
+Somethings can ruin a friendship, like jealousy, betrayal, backstabbing, and lies.
 How can you start out being such good friends and then the relationship turns toxic?
 "It" really does happen.

 "It" could be a financial crisis.
 Life has its uncertainties.
 You can have "it" going on one day and by the next day, the bottom falls out.
 A financial crisis can happen at any stage of our life.
 No matter how you think you have prepared for your financial uncertainties, a financial crisis can catch you totally off-guard.
-Especially from the result of lingering unemployment and a constant decline in your investment portfolio, or your business takes a major financial hit.
+Especially from the result of lingering unemployment or a constant decline in your investment portfolio, or your business takes a major financial hit.
 "It" can be really costly.

 "It" is the operative word.
 "It" could be a wondering spouse, a disobedient child, an unequally yoke relationship, or being underemployed or unemployed.
 "It" could be some type of career pressure, unfair treatment, inner peace, a mental health issue, and the list can go on and on.
 "It" could be anything that disturbs your peace and sense of well being.